-A micro-influencer is a smaller influencer – someone that has the power to drive buyer behavior, to make a big impact on the fortunes of a brand simply through an endorsement, and to build support for a movement or an idea.
+A micro-influencer is a smaller influencer – someone who has the power to change consumer behavior, make a big impact on the fortunes of a brand simply through an endorsement, and build support for a movement or an idea.

-There are some sites that classify a micro-influencer as someone with an audience of 2,000-50,000 followers range.
-They are typically on certain social media channels, or various platforms, and contain a specific passion, topic, or niche market.
+Some sites classify a micro-influencer as someone with an audience of 2,000-50,000 followers.
+They are typically on certain social media channels, or various platforms, and represent a specific passion, topic, or niche market.

 When we think of influencers, we tend to think of the huge names on Instagram with millions of followers.
-These influencers can easily charge hundreds of thousands of dollars for a single post of themselves wearing some merchandise!
+These mega-influencers can easily charge hundreds of thousands of dollars for a single post of themselves wearing a brand’s merchandise!

-Although this is a great ambition, it’s also one that might seem impossible.
+Although being an influencer is a great ambition, it’s also one that might seem impossible.
 The good news is that you don’t need to become a global superstar to be an effective influencer.
-How about instead becoming a “micro-influencer!”
+Instead, you can become a “micro-influencer!”

-Micro-influencers are often the most informed in their niche, they have an engaged community of followers, they provide believable content, and they are trusted by many.
-If this sounds like something you are interested in, then keep reading!
+Micro-influencers are often the most informed in their niche, have an engaged community of followers, provide believable content, and are trusted by their audience.
+If being a micro-influencer sounds like something you are interested in doing, keep reading!

-But at the same time, they can still attract smaller brands and slightly smaller paydays, meaning they can earn a living doing what they want.
+But at the same time, even small influencers can attract smaller brands and slightly smaller paydays, meaning they can still earn a living doing what they enjoy!

 What’s most key here, is that as a micro-influencer, you have a small audience that is extremely engaged and loves the content that you put out.
-Micro influencers often have a high average engagement rate because their community is smaller, more focused on your specific content, and enjoys the detailed nature of the content in your niche.
+Micro-influencers often have a high average engagement rate because their community is smaller, focused on specific content, and enjoys the detailed nature of the content in their niche!

-In the industry, the average engagement rate is 1-3%, which typically reflects what you would see for a bigger influencer.
-More often than not, micro-influencers have a higher engagement rate than the industry standard.
-As a micro-influencer grows their following into a normal influencer range, the engagement rate tends to decline.
+In the social media marketing industry, the average engagement rate is 1-3%, which typically reflects what you would see for a bigger influencer.
+More often than not, micro influencers have a higher engagement rate than the industry standard.
+As a micro-influencer grows their following, the engagement rate tends to decline.

-Put it this way: it’s better to have 2,000 followers if 100% of them like every post and buy every product you create, instead of having 1,000,000 disinterested.
-The latter can be extremely destructive!
+Put it this way: it’s better to have 2,000 supporters if 100% who like every post and buy every product you create, instead of having 1,000,000 disinterested followers.
+The latter can be extremely destructive to your brand!

 Creating 2,000 loyal followers is a very realistic goal.
 MUCH more realistic than gaining hundreds of thousands of influencer followers.
 So how do you get there?

 Here are the basics you need to follow if you want to become a micro-influencer.
-While there are other strategies, these methods will help you to get there quickly and in a way that is sustainable, profitable, and effective.
+While there are many strategies, these best practices will help you to get there quickly and in a way that is sustainable, profitable, and effective.

-Firstly, create your platforms.
-Again, there are lots of ways to do this, but I’m going to suggest that you decide to focus your main efforts on:
+First, create your influencer platforms.
+Again, there are lots of ways to do this, but we suggest that you decide to focus your main efforts on:

 Instagram or YouTube

-These are two platforms that let you be highly engaging and visual with your audience, so that you can really express yourself and get people to invest emotionally in your ideas and what you’re selling.
+These two platforms let you be highly engaging and visual with your content.
+They let you really express yourself and get people to invest emotionally in your ideas and what you’re selling as an influencer.

-Then you are going to back those up with a Twitter profile, where you will talk regularly and let people see some insight into your life and personality.
-AND you’re going to create a blog where you will regularly post content and where you will be able to sell products potentially in the future.
-Make sure this blog is responsive, mobile-friendly, quick to load, and has large text that is easy to read.
-You can use WordPress to accomplish all this, but the main goal is to ensure your site is able to compete with the very best competitors in your niche.
-It must look professional, be quick to load, and work well.
+Then, you are going to back those platforms up with a Twitter profile, where you will talk regularly and let people see some insight into your life and personality as an influencer.

+Finally, you’re going to create a blog where you will regularly post content and where you’ll potentially be selling products in the future.
+Make sure this blog is responsive, mobile-friendly, quick to load, and has large, easy-to-read text.
+You can use WordPress to accomplish all this, but the main goal is to ensure your site is able to compete with the very best influencers in your niche.
+It must look and feel professional.

-If you are searching for other influencer platforms out there besides the basics, then there are numerous other websites that you can check out.
+If you’re searching for other influencer platforms to expand your reach, here are a few other sites that you can check out:

 - Upfluence is an influencer marketing platform that is a self-serve website, allowing it to be priced at a level affordable by small and medium-sized businesses.
-This site uses a massive database with 500 million items of content, across Facebook, Twitter, Instagram, YouTube, Pinterest, and individual blogs to drive your marketing efforts!
+The site uses a massive database with 500 million items of content, across Facebook, Twitter, Instagram, YouTube, Pinterest, and individual blogs to drive your marketing efforts!

-- In addition, AspireIQ is also a self-service platform that works in tandem with Instagram and YouTube.
-With a database of over 150,000 influencers, anybody can sign up to this website, letting creators connect with one another.
+- AspireIQ is another self-service influencer platform that works in tandem with Instagram and YouTube.
+With a database of over 150,000 influencers, anybody can sign up to this website, letting creators connect, network, and collaborate.

-- Third, another micro-influencer platform that can help your exposure is #paid, one of the first platforms that targeted campaigns for various sections of your sales funnel.
-It recognizes that influencers have extremely good content that has built them their audience, and believes that influencers should continue creating exciting content and be a good fit for the brand – claiming these two facts are more important than reach.
+- Another micro-influencer platform that can help boost your exposure is #PAID, one of the first platforms that offered targeted campaigns for various sections of your sales funnel.
+It recognizes that influencers have extremely good content that has built them their audience, and believes that influencers should continue creating exciting content for their brand!

-- Lastly, influencers could use Creator IQ, an influencer marketing platform that is trying to solve follower fraud, unrealistic reach metrics, and inauthentic influencers.
-Creator IQ directly integrates with social platforms, creating a huge ability and scope for its over 15 million creator accounts.
+- You can also use Creator IQ, an influencer marketing platform that’s trying to solve follower fraud, unrealistic reach metrics, and inauthentic influencers.
+Creator IQ directly integrates with social platforms, creating a huge ability and scope for over 15 million of its creator’s accounts.

-You will be your own brand.
+As an influencer, YOU are your brand!
 That means you’ll be creating a “personal brand” that will use your name and image in the marketing.
 This is a great way to create more of an emotional connection with your audience and to make you the influencer (rather than just a website owner).

-You need to make sure that you are living the lifestyle you are promoting and you become a role model.
-People should see through you that your advice works, and they will then be inspired to follow your advice to achieve what you have.
+You need to make sure that you’re living the lifestyle you are promoting and you become a role model.
+If people see you as living proof that your advice works, they will be inspired to follow you to achieve what you have.

-This is why it’s so important to pick a niche that you know really well and have lots of experience in!
-Many content creators spend years figuring out who they are, what they’re good at, what their brand is, and who they want to influence.
-It is not possible for creators to build a personal brand based on things or passions they do not care or have knowledge about.
+This is why it’s so crucial to pick a niche that you know really well and have lots of experience in!
+Many content creators spend years figuring out who they are, what they’re good at, what their influencer brand is, and who they want to influence.
+Influencers can’t build a brand based on things they don’t care, or have knowledge about.

-With the influencer marketing world evolving in recent years, some of the most important aspects of a personal brand is being open, honest, and authentic to your true self.
+With the influencer marketing world evolving rapidly in recent years, some of the most important aspects of a personal brand is being open, honest, and staying authentic to your true self!

-In addition to following your real passions, you need to create relatable and inspiring content to add value into your followers’ lives.
+In addition to following your real passions, you need to create relatable and inspiring influencer content to add value to your followers’ lives.

-Create content that remains true to your own personal brand, staying authentic to yourself as well as your target niche.
-Instead of trying to sell-out and work on campaigns that are not aligned with someone’s values, stay true to your personal brand to keep your loyal followers.
+Create content that remains true to your brand.
+Stay authentic to yourself and your target niche instead of trying to sell-out and work on campaigns that are not aligned with your brand’s values.
+Stay true to your personal brand and your audience will reward you with their loyalty!

-Remaining true to yourself and your brand involves keeping in line with a theme – your theme.
+Staying true to yourself and your influencer brand involves keeping in line with a theme – your theme!
 Once a creator has found their specific niche, it is imperative that they consistently remain within this niche.

 If you are going to be a thought leader, then you need to lead.
-That means you need to know your values, key lessons, and what you’re trying to say.
-By being consistent, you’ll develop long-term loyal followers, and all of your content you produce will be coherent.
+That means you need to know your values, key lessons, and what you’re trying to say as an influencer.
+By being consistent, you’ll develop long-term loyal followers, and all of the content you produce will be coherent.

-You might be wondering why branding is important – showcasing your expertise in your particular niche can work in your favor by instilling trust and credibility in your work by producing consistent content.
+You might be wondering why branding is important.
+Showcasing your expertise in your particular niche works in your favor by instilling trust and credibility in your work by producing consistent content.

-THIS is what makes those followers really rally behind you and get on your team.
+THIS is what makes your followers rally behind you and get on your influencer team!

-Once this is up and running, the next step is posting regularly on Instagram, YouTube, and your blog.
-You need to maintain a consistent stream of content, even when there doesn’t seem to be many people reading!
+Once your platforms are up and running, the next step is posting regularly on Instagram, YouTube, and your blog.
+You need to maintain a consistent stream of content as an influencer, even when there doesn’t seem to be many people reading!

 Live the Lifestyle

-If you have a fitness brand that is about being happy, fit, and healthy, then you might show photos of yourself jogging on your beach and smiling.
+For example, if you have a fitness influencer brand that’s about being happy, fit, and healthy, then you might show photos of yourself jogging on the beach.
 You might post images of yourself drinking a smoothie or relaxing in the sun.
-Underneath each post, you can provide helpful tips and advice.
-For your posts, a little editing and filters can help make everything look really perfect.
+Underneath each post, you can provide helpful influencer tips and advice.
+To perfect your content, a bit of editing or filters can help make everything look just right.

-If your brand is about heavy lifting and serious hardcore strength, then your posts might be motivational phrases and images of the gym.
-Your comments might be discussing how to not give up in the face of adversity.
+If your influencer brand is about heavy lifting and serious hardcore strength, then your posts might be motivational phrases and images of the gym.
+Your captions might be discussing how to not give up in the face of adversity.

-When you make a YouTube video you need to set the stage.
-This means preparing the place you are going to record so that it looks best on the camera and when viewers are watching,
+When you make a YouTube video, you need to set the stage as an influencer.
+This means preparing the place you are going to record so that it looks best on camera.

-If you are recording an entertaining video blog that is lighthearted, this means maybe choosing the spot in the room with the best lighting and creating a fun background behind you.
+If you’re recording an entertaining video blog that is lighthearted, you may want to choose the spot in the room with the best lighting and create a fun background behind you.

-If you are recording a video that is less flexible and done in a fixed location, then you will need to prepare the specific area, which may not be in your room, but somewhere with equipment ready for you to use.
+If you’re recording content that’s less flexible and done in a fixed location, then you will need to prepare the specific area, which may not be in your room, but somewhere with equipment ready for you to use.

 What is optimization, you ask?
-Optimization is making something optimal for growth and the opportunity to receive additional value.
-Anything within your digital marketing strategy can be optimized to help it perform better, like a Facebook ad, Instagram post, influencer campaign, or anything else on any platform.
+Optimization is making something optimal for growth and creating the opportunity to receive additional value.
+Anything within your digital marketing strategy can be optimized to help it perform better, like a Facebook ad, Instagram post, influencer campaign, or anything else.

-Creating photos and videos takes time, but it’s very important that you post regularly if you want to keep growing and hold onto your audience.
+Creating photos and videos takes time, but it’s critical that you post regularly if you want to keep growing as an influencer and hold onto your audience.

 You should make it as simple as possible to create content.
 Maybe you stick to a 4-minute format for your videos, and keep an area of your home with the camera set-up ready.